-Our projects, exhibitions, events and workshops bring people of different cultures, interests and backgrounds together to interact, create and learn.
-We commission work, stage and tour exhibitions, develop Education packs and offer workshops to engage audiences.
-Current projects include:
+People.
+Action.
+Art.
+We bring people of different cultures, interests and backgrounds together to tackle difficult social issues.
+We commission work, stage and tour exhibitions, develop educational resources and run workshops.

 Kemal Ahson is founder and director of Lifeworld.
 He has project and research management experience at local, national and international levels.

-Andrew Dobbie is a retired journalist, now working part-time in media training and as an editor and translator for an international NGO campaigning for press freedom.
-Has worked in newspapers, radio and news agencies in the UK and abroad in a career spanning more than 40 years.
+Andrew Dobbie (Chairman) is a retired journalist, now working part time for the UN refugee agency UNHCR.
+He has worked in newspapers, radio and news agencies in the UK and abroad in a career spanning more than 40 years.
 He helped establish the AlertNet website for emergency relief organisations run by the Thomson Reuters Foundation.

 Bridging Arts was set up in 2003 by Susan Roberts and Julia Fairrie, who were both working for Christian Aid at the time.
 Julia has since left the charity sector to found the arts consultancy Fair and Co.